7: Square pegs

 And as I’ve mentioned before, the shift is not easy - but it is worth it.

-Her expectation being that once the new starters had access to more organised content, they’d get up to speed more quickly.
+She mentioned how they were refreshing their training content: “It’s all a bit of a mess - so, we’re deploying a new platform with content organised by topic - company info, systems, products, etc.” Her expectation being that once the new starters had access to more organised content, they’d get up to speed more quickly.

+But I was sceptical.
 I requested an example of a task these newbies were struggling with.
-Something that if we improved, would make a meaningful difference.
+Something that, if improved, would make a meaningful difference.

 • What information should they use to tailor the demo?